You have no items in your cart.

-My Friend Beth had alerted me to a couple night stands that were for sale made at our local Habitat for Humanity store.
-They were super cute in the picture so I decided to go look at them.
-When I got there they were in rougher shape than I had anticipated.
+My Friend Beth had alerted me to a couple of nightstands that were for sale at our local Habitat for Humanity store.
+They were super cute in the picture online, so I decided to go look at them.
+When I got there, they were in rougher shape than I had anticipated.
 Bummer.
-But, I feel like we are lead somewhere for a reason.
+But I feel like we are lead somewhere for a reason.
 I spotted this amazing 12 drawer mid-century modern chest.
-I studied it for a while, and decided to leave it there.
-For the next day I could not get it off my mind!
-I went back and purchased it and it was half off day!
+I studied it for awhile and decided to leave it there.
+For the next day, I could not get it off my mind!
+I went back to purchase it and it was half off day!
 Whoop!
 Whoop!

 This post contains affiliate links.
 You don’t pay any more from ordering from these links but I earn a small commission so I can continue to bring you more fun projects!
 They also allow me to show you exactly what I use so you know what I’m referring to!!

 - Sponge roller